 There is so much technology at our fingertips.
 It’s easy to feel overwhelmed by the constant content and barrage of digital information.
-Studies have shown that the amount of time spent on our phones, tablets, and laptops can have a significant effect on our mental health.
-Increased screen time can contribute to the risk of experiencing anxiety, depression and even low self-esteem.
+Studies have shown that the amount of time spent on our phones, tablets, and laptops can significantly affect our mental health.
+Increased screen time can contribute to the risk of experiencing anxiety, depression, and even low self-esteem.
 This year, consider turning off unnecessary notifications, deleting apps that take up most of your screen time, or even creating “technology-free” times throughout the day or zones throughout your house.

 3) Strategize Movement Mindfully